jimmysoccer/jimmysoccer.github.io/README.md

 Awards：dean’s list fall 2019 – fall 2020
 ### Project Experiences
 * <strong>Database software</strong>: Our group's goal is to create a website that can access to oracle database and query the search from the website.
 And website will be able to show the graphs comparing the query results.
 I am responsible for website creation part.
 I used PHP to create the website and make an access to the oracle database.
 Besides, I made the website print out the result, and the corresponding graph.
 * <strong>Circuit simulation software</strong>: I am responsible for creating this software using C++.
 This app is able to simulate the current and circuit.
-When the switch is clicked and switch is open, then the corresponding circuit should be green, otherwise, it should be red.
+When the switch is clicked and switch is open, then the corresponding circuit should be green, otherwise, it should display red.
 ### Skills
 * C++: proficient
 * SQL: proficient